rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 `pixel = image.getPixel(1, 1);
 pixel.setRed(250);`

-This is not practical way to process image.
+This is not practical way to process a whole image.

+Using for-loop, you can just write a few line of code that capture the changes we want to make.